UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Account_Services.md

 All accounts thus provided are subject to all other 'standard' T&C's relating to their use of Research Computing Services.

-## Charges for use of Research Computing Services
+## Charges for use of Research Computing services

-Research Computing Services are free at point of use by default.
+Research Computing services are free at point of use by default.
 There are no direct charges for your usage under standard resource allocation policy as defined by the [CRAG](http://www.ucl.ac.uk/isd/about/governance/research-it/crag).